All of the latest news and insights into the electrical world, from Fastlec.

 The regulations for both outdoor lighting and low-voltage lighting installations have been moved from part 5 to part 7 (714 and 715).

 Amendments have been made to the protocol for the installation of cables in metal stud work walls.
-It is now necessary for unprotected cable to have 30mA RCD protection regardless of their depth within the wall.
+It is now necessary for unprotected cables to have 30mA RCD protection regardless of their depth within the wall.
 However, there is an exception to this if the cables can be mechanically protected during construction.

 The definition of 'auxiliary circuit' has been changed to: